Excursion Program Overview

 Please note: This program does not include a visit to the logging coupe, however a brief stop may be feasible – if time permits (must be prearranged).

-- how plants and animals are adapted to fire
+- How plants and animals have adapted to fire

 What to bring: Your bus is required to accompany the program, clipboards, copy of worksheets for each student (or print worksheet on cardboard so there is no need for a clipboard) and pens.

 Science: Biological Sciences (7/8), Earth & Space Sciences (7/8)

 Geography: Geographical Knowledge & Understanding (7-10)

 Gould League does not operate in Toolangi on days with a Fire danger rating of Severe, Extreme and Code Red in the North Central Fire District.
 On very rare occasions, programs may be postponed due to extreme weather predictions involving wind/storms.
 In both cases, these programs will be rescheduled at the earliest convenience of both parties.

 |Max # of Groups (group max 30)|